Time to Change the Narrative on Health After 40

 Myth 3: Exercise has to be intense to work.

-You don’t need to be in beast mode to see results.
+You don’t need to be in beast mode to feel strong and see results.

-While intense workouts are great for some, they’re not the only path to a healthy body.
+While intense workouts are great for some, they’re not the only route to staying healthy.

-A brisk walk , yoga, or light strength training all help with staying healthy after 40.
+A brisk walk , yoga, or light strength training can go a long way.

-Find what you enjoy and make it a regular part of your life.
+Find what you enjoy and do it regularly.

 Myth 4: It’s too late to start healthy habits.